OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 - Windows Server 2012 R2 or later when hosting on Windows Server
 - Linux is supported when using the [Octopus Deploy Linux Docker image](https://octopus.com/blog/introducing-linux-docker-image)

 [High availability](/docs/administration/high-availability/index.md) functionality may or may not be included in your license.
-All Server, 2022+ or new Professional and Enterprise licenses include at least 2 nodes.
+All Server licenses, or Professional/Enterprise licenses sold after 2022 include at least 2 nodes.

 ![](/docs/administration/high-availability/images/high-availability.svg "width=500")